Nowcarpediem/cse15l-lab-reports/lab-report-1-week-2.md

 ```
 * The terminal will prompt you for a password which should be the same as the one you use for your UCSD account.
 Once entered the result should look like this:
 ![step2](https://user-images.githubusercontent.com/94575562/149444976-9d3b438d-d882-4844-9e9b-ab5c453b794a.png)

+Step 3: Trying Some Commands
+---
+Try running some commands